git-cola/git-cola/share/doc/git-cola/git-cola.rst

 cola.icontheme
 --------------
-Specifies the icon theme to use throughout `git cola`.
+Specifies the icon themes to use throughout `git cola`.
 The theme specified must be the name of the subdirectory containing the icons, which in turn must be placed in the inside the main "icons" directory in `git cola`'s installation prefix.

-If unset, or set to "light", then the default style will be used.
+If unset, or set either "light" or "default", then the default style will be used.
+If set to "dark" then the built-in "dark" icon theme, which is suitable for a dark window manager theme, will be used.

 If set to an absolute directory path then icons in that directory will be used.
+This value can be set to multiple values using,
+`git config --add cola.icontheme $theme`.

-This setting can be overridden by the `GIT_COLA_ICON_THEME` environment variable, or by specifying `--icon-theme=<theme>` on the command line.
+This setting can be overridden by the `GIT_COLA_ICON_THEME` environment variable, which can specify multiple themes using a colon-separated value.

+The icon theme can also be specified by passing `--icon-theme=<theme>` on the command line, once for each icon theme, in the order that they should be searched.
+This can be used to override a subset of the icons, and fallback to the built-in icons for the remainder.

 cola.inotify
 ------------